If you're planning a destination bachelorette party, this bustling city in South Carolina is the place to go.

 Where to Stay: The Restoration

 Since your bachelorette weekend is all about celebrating with your best friends, getting in girl time is essential.
-According to Pollak, this hotel's sprawling suites were designed for sharing, which allows you and your friends to enjoy your stay together, sleepover-style.
+This hotel's sprawling suites were designed for sharing, which allows you and your friends to enjoy your stay together, sleepover-style.
 The hotel's very layout also fosters that community feel.
 Guests are invited to visit and explore each of the hotel's five adjacent 19th-century buildings—each with a history of their own.

 Where to Stay: Zero George